ezifra/nifti_uav/README.md

 *git clone https://github.com/NIFTi-Fraunhofer/nifti_uav*

 The package *nifti_uav* and its dependencies is build with cmake/rosmake.
-You can find a tutorial for using cmake [here](http://www.youtube.com/watch?v=CLvZTyji_Uw).
+You can find a tutorial for using cmake here [http://www.youtube.com/watch?v=CLvZTyji_Uw](http://www.youtube.com/watch?v=CLvZTyji_Uw).

 To build the *nifti_uav* sources, make sure you have the *nifti_uav* package directory and its dependencies set correctly in your ROS_PACKAGE_PATH environment variable.
 Then type into a console: